 The key point from the above point is to not increase your mileage too much too soon.
 We need to slowly build up our mileage to allow our slower adapting muscular system to catch up with our cardiovascular system.
 As we’ve already talked about, doing too much too soon is a recipe for disaster for picking up injuries, which are all too common in runners!
 But, they can be avoided… increasing your weekly mileage by a maximum of 10% each week is a good benchmark to base your gradual progressive mileage increase off.

-I would recommend avoiding running 2 days in a row (give your muscles time to recover) whilst also varying your running intensity throughout the week.
+I would recommend you avoid running 2 days in a row (give your muscles time to recover) whilst also varying your running intensity throughout the week.
 For example, let’s say your current weekly mileage is 15 miles:

 Slow 2-mile run (recovery)